AnupMandal0505/MedX/README.md

 - **Chat Bot** - Get a personalised chat bot for all your medical doubts with you at every step.

-- **Mental Health** - answer some basic questions regarding how you feel and can get advice and recommendations to read certain books and see other resources for self development.

 *Ours devs are working on more new and exciting features*

 *Insert feature collage*